dinordi/RetroGame/README.rst

 **Q: Can't flash or can't see the COM port for the esp?**

-A: Make sure you have to micro usb cable in the port labeled 'uart' on the esp.
+A: Make sure you have the micro usb cable in the port labeled 'uart' on the esp.
 Also installing a driver is needed to get the COM port to work.
-Download the driver in the github and follow the link below from "Manually Install Device Drivers on Windows".
+Download the driver in the github and follow the following link starting at "Manually Install Device Drivers on Windows". `Manually Install Device Drivers on Windows`_
 When you browse for the driver, select the driver folder from the git.

 Additional Resources
 --------------------
   | 🌐 `Zephyr Project Website`_

+..
 .. _Zephyr Project Website: https://www.zephyrproject.org
+.. _Manually Install Device Drivers on Windows: https://www.groovypost.com/howto/install-device-drivers-manually-on-windows-11-10/
 .. _Hardware Documentation: https://github.com/dinordi/RetroGame/tree/main/Docs/
 .. _Getting Started Guide: https://github.com/dinordi/RetroGame/tree/main/Docs/
 .. _FAQ: https://github.com/dinordi/RetroGame/tree/main/Docs/